Search

 Bryanne is a child and family psychiatrist with a particular interest in prevention and early intervention in mental health.
 Her doctoral thesis concerned anxiety and its effects on mothers and their infants.
 Those studies included the first Attachment research in Australia.
 In subsequent research she has focused on translating research findings into relevant mental health initiatives, including in primary care.

 Currently she holds a conjoint professorial appointment with the School of Psychiatry at the UNSW, where she previously held the first Chair of Perinatal and Infant Psychiatry, establishing services in Sydney’s South West and with Karitane and then with St John of God Health Care, in Blacktown and Perth.
-She is a Foundation Board member of both Gidget Foundation Australia and the Australasian Birth Trauma Association (ABTA).
+She is a Foundation Board member of both Gidget Foundation Australia and Birth Trauma Australia.

 Bryanne is a foundation member and past President of the Australian Association for Infant Mental Health, the Australian Society for Psychosocial Obstetrics and Gynaecology, and both the International and Australasian Marce Societies.